 The Shattuck Opera House was Hornell's largest auditorium during the late nineteenth century and the site of several significant freethought events, including two national freethinker conventions and three lectures by agnostic orator Robert Green Ingersoll.

-The New York Freethinkers Association, despite its name a national organization, held conventions at the Shattuck in Hornellsville on September 2–6, 1880, and again on August 31–September 4, 1881.
+The New York Freethinkers Association, despite its name a national organization, held its fourth annual convention at the Shattuck in Hornellsville on September 2–6, 1880, and again held the fifth convention on August 31–September 4, 1881.
 In both years, opera house proprietor Sewell E. Shattuck, an open freethinker, donated the use of his facility at no charge.

 The Building and Site.
 The Shattuck Opera House was erected in 1873 by Sewell Shattuck, a physician and surgeon whose practice focused mostly upon dentistry.
 It was one of the largest concrete structures erected in south-central New York State to that time.
 The building was 100 feet long, 60 feet deep, and 43 feet high with four stories.
 The auditorium occupied the building's third floor and offered 1,357 seats, making it Hornellsville's largest auditorium, eclipsing the previously erected Metropolitan Hall.